formlio/forml/docs/registry.rst

 All :ref:`stateful actors <actor-type>` involved in a :ref:`project life cycle <lifecycle>` require their internal state acquired during :ref:`training <workflow-mode>` to be persisted using the model registry.
-States produced from the same training process represent the *model generation assets* and every single follow up training is leading to a new :ref:`generation advancement <lifecycle-generation>`.
+States produced from the same training process represent the *model generation assets* and every single follow-up training is leading to a new :ref:`generation advancement <lifecycle-generation>`.

 Generations are implicitly versioned using an integer sequence number starting from ``1``